Abstract and Concrete Nouns

 Here in this example, the speaker is referring to a piece of art which can be seen.

-The global warning is not going to be beneficial for the atmosphere. → a concrete noun
+Global warming is not going to be beneficial for the atmosphere. → a concrete noun

 In this example, the atmosphere is made of different gases, so it is concrete.

-I went to the party and they were really friendly, actually it was a welcoming atmosphere. → an abstract noun
+I went to the party and they were really friendly, it was a welcoming atmosphere. → an abstract noun

 examples of abstract and concrete nouns